Conformal dynamics at infinity for groups with contracting elements: Convergence compactification

-By Lemma \ref{[LimitSet]}, the limit set $\pG o$ is well-defined up to taking the locus.
-One desirable property for limit sets is the topological minimality and the uniqueness.
+By Lemma \ref{[LimitSet]} (under \ref{AssumpB'}), the limit set $\pG $ is well-defined up to taking the $[\cdot]$-locus.
+One desirable property for limit sets is their topological minimality and uniqueness.
 We describe a typical situation where this happens.
-Recall that a point in $\pU$ is called \textit{minimal} if its $[\cdot]$-locus contains only one point. \begin{lem} Assume that a non-pinched contracting element $h\in G$ be admits the full NS dynamics with minimal fixed points.
-Let $\Lambda$ be the closure of the fixed points of all conjugates of $h$.
-Then \begin{enumerate} \item $\Lambda$ is the unique, minimal, $G$-invariant closed subset. \item $[\Lambda]=[\pG o]$ for any $o\in \U$. \item The set of the fixed point pairs of all non-pinched contracting element with minimal fixed points in $G$ is dense in the distinct pair of $\Lambda\times \Lambda$. \end{enumerate} \end{lem} \begin{rem} This is a generalization of the known result on CAT(0) groups with rank-1 elements (\cite[Theorem III.3.4]{Ballmann}\cite{H09a}) and dynamically irreducible subgroups of mapping class groups (\cite{McPapa}).
-The applications to Roller and Gardiner-Masur boundary seem new in Lemmas \ref{Roller} and \ref{GMBdryConvergence}. \end{rem}
+Recall that a point in $\pU$ is called \textit{minimal} if its $[\cdot]$-locus contains only one point. \begin{lem} Fix a non-pinched contracting element $h\in G$ with minimal fixed points.
+Let $\Lambda=\overline{\{gh^\pm: g\in G\}}$ be the closure of the fixed points of all conjugates.
+Then under \ref{AssumpA}, \ref{AssumpB'} and \ref{AssumpC}, \begin{enumerate} \item $\Lambda$ is the unique, minimal, $G$-invariant closed subset. \item $[\Lambda]=[\pG]$ for any $o\in \U$. \item The fixed point pairs $([g^+],[g^-])$ of all non-pinched contracting elements $g$ in $G$ are dense in the distinct pairs of $\Lambda\times \Lambda$ in the following sense: \begin{itemize} \item For any $\xi\ne \eta \in \Lambda$, there exists $\xi_n\in [f_n^+], \eta_n\in [f_n^-]$ for some contracting element $f_n\in G$ so that $\xi_n\to \xi$ and $\eta_n\to \eta$. \end{itemize}